sazhirom/sazhirom/README.md

 **Data**: 270,000 survey responses from the World Values Survey (Wave 7, 2017–2022).

-**Idea** I aimed to identify the most significant generational gaps within a very specific demographic: middle-aged Europeans.
+**Idea**: I aimed to identify the most significant generational gaps within a very specific demographic: middle-aged Europeans.
 I compared two closely matched groups — individuals aged 25–34 and those aged 55–64.
 Both groups share many similarities: most have children, stable jobs, and rely on the Internet as their primary source of news.
 This makes the differences between them especially interesting.

 <details>
   <summary>Python code</summary>